 Nigel has combined his ecological and church interests in four main ways: Ecological consultant to the Church of England; Promoting general environmental awareness and behaviour; Encouraging a spiritual approach to nature and has led ‘nature and spirit’ retreats, and; Research into the philosophy of nature conservation and related topics.

-In the 1960s Dr Robert (Bob) Evans counted sheep for 2 years in the Peak District: There were too many of them and they created bare soil and caused erosion.
+In the 1960s Dr Robert (Bob) Evans counted sheep for two years in the Peak District: there were too many of them and they created bare soil and caused erosion.
 Bob came to Cambridge in late 1968 to research the use of remote sensing techniques for mapping soils.
 So started a lifetime of monitoring soil erosion in the UK.
-Much of the work on erosion in Britain was initiated by a short paper of published by Bob in 1971.
+Much of the work on erosion in Britain was initiated by a short paper published by Bob in 1971.
 In the mid-1980s he organised a scheme monitoring water erosion of arable land in 17 localities in lowland England and Wales.
-Because, uniquely, there has been much monitoring of erosion in farmers’ fields in Britain we can compare that information with modelled information and have discovered that models overstate erosion.
+Because, uniquely, there has been much monitoring of erosion in farmers’ fields in Britain, we can compare that information with modelled information and have discovered that models overstate erosion.

-Bob has been an independent consultant since the late 1980s, most of that time being also a Research or Visiting Fellow in Cambridge Universities.
-He has worked with government departments, the Environment Agency, a major NGO, companies, farmers and the NFU and on university Research contracts, as well as being an expert witness in court.
-His work in the uplands helped bring about changes in national grazing policy and he was an advisor to the Royal Commission on Environmental Pollution when it produced its report on Sustainable Use of Soil in 1996.
+Bob has been an independent consultant since the late 1980s, most of that time also being a Research or Visiting Fellow in Cambridge Universities.
+He has worked with government departments, the Environment Agency, a major NGO, companies, farmers and the NFU and on university research contracts, as well as being an expert witness in court.
+His work in the uplands helped bring about changes in national grazing policy and he was an advisor to the Royal Commission on environmental pollution when it produced its report on Sustainable Use of Soil in 1996.
 Bob now considers that soil erosion, although a problem over the long-term (in causing the loss of a resource) and short-term (causing pollution of water courses by sediment), nutrients and pesticides transported from the land in runoff is the more pressing issue.